susgupta/three_js_world_demo/ReadMe.md

 Three.js is a cross-browser JavaScript library and Application Programming Interface (API) used to create and display animated 3D computer graphics in a web browser.
 Three.js uses **WebGL**.

 This particular example is a 'world demo' aka a skybox demo.
-Can use mouse/touch movement to view as **3D environment**.
+Can use mouse/touch movement to scroll around as **3D environment**.

 ## Technologies Used